pgalatis/pgalatis.github.io/_posts/2018-05-28-a_few_changes_here_and_there.md

 <img src="https://pgalatis.github.io/images/KTM.jpg" title="KTM">
 </div>-->

-Having a website --an open channel to communicate with the rest of the world-- and not having the time to use it can be frustrating.
-Unfortunately, these past 6 months have been extremely busy for me --to the point of exhaustion-- and that is why I haven't had the chance to update this page.
+I have finally quit my PhD.
+Why?
+Well, after having spent almost two years trying to juggle between working full-time, doing a PhD, and having a life (ha!), I came to the painful realisation that certain things in life are simply irreconcilable--simple as that, although not quite as obvious to me at first.

-The most important development, which I would like to share with you, is that I've quit my Ph.D.
-It took me almost 2 years to finally realise that working full-time and doing a part-time Ph.D. at the same time is an impossible feat --- especially if the Ph.D. is for the most part an experimental one.
+I'm pretty sure that just about anyone who has ever tried to pursue or has successfully completed a PhD will relate to what I'm about to say: PhDs require, among other things, *time* and *proper planning*.
+Without any of those two essential conditions, trying to do research at that level equates to a dog trying to play chase with its own tail.

-I'm pretty sure that just about anyone who has has tried to do or has successfully completed a Ph.D. will relate to what I'm about to say: doing a Ph.D. requires --amongst other things-- *time* and *planning*.
-Without any of those 2 ingredients, doing a Ph.D. is basically a lost cause; like a dog chasing its own tail.
+Having said that, bear in mind my dear reader that embarking upon a career in research is not an easy feat.
+You will need to be equipped with nerves of steel and tons of patience.
+You will have to renounce any "earthly delights" and dive right into it.
+Essentially, you have to lose some to win some.
+Whether it's worth it or not in the end, well, that's up to you to decide.

-In any event, I have absolutely no regrets, and to be honest I feel like a reborn man since I sent my withdrawal email to the Graduate School.
+In any event, back to my senseless rant, I have absolutely no regrets, and to be honest I feel like a man reborn ever since I emailed my notice of withdrawal to the Graduate School.
 Who knows?
-I might be able to post more on this page now that I have part of my life back.
+I might be able to post more on this page now that I have successfully claimed part of my life back.